bootstrapworld/curriculum/lessons/inequalities2-compound/langs/en-us/slides.md

 @show{ (code '(and-intersection lt5 gte15 (list -5 -2.1 0 5 10 39/5 15 20))) }{style="font-size:15pt"}

-Note: Some pairs of inequalities do not intersect at all and therefore have no solutions.{style="font-size:15pt"}
+Some pairs of inequalities do not intersect at all and therefore have no solutions.{style="font-size:15pt"}

 @image{images/intersection-no-solution1.png,"A compound inequality displayed on a number line, showing no intersection and therefore no solutions"}{style="width:550pt"}